CoralVentures/coral_flutter/docs/bloc_patterns.md

       login_page.dart
 ```

 The `LoginC_LoginButton` will fire the `AuthenticationEvent_Login`, which will fail, and then the `AuthenticationBloc` will fire the `AuthenticationEvent_LoginFailed` event.
-The `AuthenticationEvent_LoginFailed` event will perform a "double yield" of `AuthenticationState`s where the first state will be what our `LoginC_LoginListener` can trigger a `LoginC_LoginFailedSnackbar` off of.
+The `AuthenticationEvent_LoginFailed` event will perform a "double yield" of `AuthenticationState`s where the first state will be what our `LoginC_LoginListener` can trigger a `Snackbar` off of.

 ```dart
 class LoginC_LoginListener extends StatelessWidget {